quicwg/base-drafts/draft-ietf-quic-tls.md

 means that restrictions on their use are necessary to avoid replay attacks on the protocol.

-Of the frames defined in {{QUIC-TRANSPORT}}, only the STREAM frame is potentially unsafe for use with 0-RTT as it carries application data.
+Of the frames defined in {{QUIC-TRANSPORT}}, the STREAM, RESET_STREAM, and CONNECTION_CLOSE frames are potentially unsafe for use with 0-RTT as they can carry application data.
 Application data that is received in 0-RTT could cause an application at the server to process the data multiple times rather than just once.
 Additional actions taken by a server as a result of processing replayed application data could have unwanted consequences.
 A client therefore MUST only use 0-RTT for application data that is permitted by the application that is in use.

 An application protocol that uses QUIC MUST include a profile that defines acceptable use of 0-RTT; otherwise, 0-RTT can only be used to carry QUIC frames